JonathanMEdwards/subtext10/doc/language.md

 ## Repeated extra results

 When we parse a CSV we typically want to produce a list of the numeric values.
-We can do that by adding an extra result label to the code:
+We can do that by adding an extra result:

 ```
 '1,2,3'
 csv = repeat {
+  match-number?()
-  extra number = match-number?()
+  extra ~value
   optionally {
     match? ','
     continue?()
   }
 }

-check csv~number~value =? (list{0} & 1 & 2 & 3)
+check csv~ =? (list{0} & 1 & 2 & 3)
 ```

-Recall that the formula value `~` of a do-block is a record, and the formula value of a try-block is a choice.
-The formula value of a repeat-block is a table, with each row being the formula value of the repeated code block.
-Thus `csv~` is the table of formula values of the code block, which contains one extra result `number` which is the result of the `match-number?()` call.
-We can extract the column containing those results with `csv~number` and then extract the column containing the numeric value of the match with `csv~number~value`.
+Recall that the extra result of a do-block is a record, and the extra result of a try-block is a choice.
+The extra result of a repeat-block is a list, with each item containing the extra result of an iteration of the code block.
+The statement `extra ~value` declares the result of the block to be the numeric value from the prior call to `match-number?()`.
+So the extra result of the entire repeat is a list of matched numbers.

 ### Scanning